Warren Buffet’s Halal Investments

 I like to follow the investments of successful investors to see if I can identify opportunities that have a high likelihood of being both Halal and profitable.

 Towards this end, I try to keep up to date with Berkshire Hathaway’s portfolio of investments.

-For those who are unfamiliar, Berkshire Hathaway is the company operated by legendary investor Warren Buffet.
+For those who are unfamiliar, Berkshire Hathaway is a company operated by legendary investor Warren Buffet.

-Warren Buffet has amassed a fortune of $82 Billion dollars from his investments and is widely regarded as one of the most if not the most successful investor of our time.
+Warren Buffet has amassed a fortune of $82 Billion dollars from his investments and is widely regarded as one of the most if not the most successful investors of our time.

 His company Berkshire Hathaway has averaged an annual growth in book value of 19.0% for its shareholders since 1965 (compared to 9.7% from the S&P 500 during this period).